iesl/author_coref/doc/LARGE_SCALE_EXPERIMENT_NOTES.md

     val opts = new RunParallelOpts
     opts.parse(args)

-    // Load all of the coref tasks into memory, so they can easily be distributed amongst the different threads val allWork = LoadCorefTasks.load(new File(opts.corefTaskFile.value),opts.codec.value).toIterable
+    // Load all of the coref tasks into memory, so they can easily be distributed among the different threads val allWork = LoadCorefTasks.load(new File(opts.corefTaskFile.value),opts.codec.value)

     // Create the interface to the MongoDB containing the mentions val db = new AuthorMentionDB(opts.hostname.value, opts.port.value, opts.dbname.value, opts.collectionName.value, false)

-    // The lookup table containing the embeddings. val keystore = InMemoryKeystore.fromFile(new File(opts.keystorePath.value),opts.keystoreDim.value,opts.keystoreDelim.value,opts.codec.value)
+    // The lookup table containing the embeddings. val keystore = InMemoryKeystore.fromCmdOpts(opts)

     // Create the output directory
     new File(opts.outputDir.value).mkdirs()

-    // You may define the canopy function in any way you choose, right now if you use more than one function, the canopies must become increasingly general as in the below example. val canopyFunctions = Iterable((a:AuthorMention) => Canopies.fullName(a.self.value),(a:AuthorMention) => Canopies.firstAndLast(a.self.value), (a:AuthorMention) => Canopies.lastAndFirstNofFirst(a.self.value,3))
+    // Canopy Functions
+    // Convert the strings into canopy functions (mappings of authors to strings) and then to functions from author mentions to strings val canopyFunctions = opts.canopies.value.map(Canopies.fromString).map(fn => (authorMention: AuthorMention) => fn(authorMention.self.value))

+    // Name processor
+    // The name processor to apply to the mentions val nameProcessor = NameProcessor.fromString(opts.nameProcessor.value)

     // Initialize the coreference algorithm
-    val parCoref = new ParallelHierarchicalCoref(allWork,db,opts,keystore,canopyFunctions,new File(opts.outputDir.value))
+    val parCoref = new ParallelHierarchicalCoref(allWork,db,opts,keystore,canopyFunctions,new File(opts.outputDir.value),nameProcessor)

     // Run the algorithm on all the tasks parCoref.runInParallel(opts.numThreads.value)

     // Write the timing info
     val timesPW = new PrintWriter(new File(opts.outputDir.value,"timing.txt"))
-    timesPW.println(parCoref.times.map(f => f._1 + "\t" + f._2).mkString(" "))
+    timesPW.println(parCoref.times.map(f => f._1 + "\t" + f._2).mkString("\n"))
     timesPW.close()

     // display the timing info